vintertown/sdi-doc/docs/apache/mysql-database.md

 systemctl start mysql
 ```

-To see whether everything works correctly we can use
+To see whether everything works correctly we can use.

 ```ssh
 systemctl status mysql
 ```

-It provides us the following feedback
+It provides us the following feedback.

 ```ssh
 ● mariadb.service - MariaDB 10.11.6 database server